 So how can you help children experience more joy?
 Whether you’re a parent, healthcare provider, or caregiver, it’s important to find moments of self-compassion and stillness for yourself.
 Kristen Neff, who studies self-compassion, has found numerous benefits for caregivers who understand the importance of treating yourself with the same kindness as you would a young child.
 Taking care of your own needs truly benefits the children you love and care, helping you to “show up” in a new way.

 In order to allow joy to bubble up, we need to allow ourselves to be present and undistracted for a child.
 There are no shortcuts to offering the time and patience necessary to discover the joy that can arise in a given moment.
 Recently, I was sitting with a child in a garden when suddenly a hummingbird appeared, sucking nectar from the blossoms.
-We sat together watching in quiet amazement and joy.
+We sat together watching in quiet amazement and joy, switching from looking at the bird to each other’s smiling face.

 To be sure, all of this is easier said than done.
 We are all overscheduled, overcommitted and running a race to be the best parent or worker we can be.
 We will often fail at finding the space to be present with our children.
 That’s okay.
 What’s important is to give ourselves the opportunity to experience joy together, and savor the rush of good feelings—however fleeting—it brings to our relationships.